-You need to have achieved at least 2 Grade 6s in Combined Science, or 2 Grades 6s in the triple award, with one of these in Physics.
-A minimum of a 6 in GCSE Mathematics.
+You need to have achieved at least 2 Grade 6s in Combined Science, or 2 Grade 6s in the triple award, with one of these in Physics.
+A minimum of a Grade 6 in GCSE Mathematics is also required.

 The compulsory modules are: